burkostya/nvm/README.markdown

 To activate nvm, you need to source it from your bash shell

     . ~/nvm/nvm.sh

+Or for fish shell

+    test -s ~/.nvm/nvm.fish; and . ~/.nvm/nvm.fish

-I always add this line to my ~/.bashrc or ~/.profile file to have it automatically sources upon login.
+I always add this line to my ~/.bashrc or ~/.profile (~/.config/fish/config.fish for fish) file to have it automatically sources upon login.
 Often I also put in a line to use a specific version of node.

 ## Usage